adambard/learnxinyminutes-docs/csharp.html.markdown

     // String interpolation by prefixing the string with $
     // and wrapping the expression you want to interpolate with { braces }
-    public class Rectangle
+    // You can also combine both interpolated and verbatim strings with $@ public class Rectangle
     {
         public int Length { get; set; }